jtushman/memory_utils/README.rst

 ``set_out``
 ^^^^^^^^^^^

-    By default we will print to standard out.
+    By default, we will print to standard out.
 Feel free to override here like so

     .. code:: python